 I will guide the participants through the use of the framework as a structure/template to prepare for negotiation.
 The participants who volunteer will then role play this case in front of the class with me.

-Assignment between sessions
+Assignment between sessions Maybe separate and enlarge font.
+2 June 13:00-14:30

 Participants read, prepare and negotiate Case 2.